mpimd-csc/GAMM_PDFs_from_Conftool/README.md

 The same can be achieved using the `RunMe.sh` on Linux, and `RunMe.bat` on Windows, once both `.url` and `.secret` have been created.
 These also feature command-line options to build only selected PDFs.

+## `RunMe.py`

+RunMe.py is the main driver for the PDF build processes.
+It can be influenced by the following options:

+-h, -?, --help  print thid documentation to screeen and exit.
+-b, --boa       compile only the book of abstracts PDF -d, --dsp       compile only the daily scientific programm PDF -r, --rooms     compile only the room plans PDF

+-a, --all       compile all PDFs (this is equivalent to no option at all)

+-m, --withMises include the von Mises Lecturer(s)
+                This should only be used after they have been officially announced.
+Also, this option needs to be used together with one of the above options

+Usage examples:

+to simply build all PDFs before the Mises Lecturers have been announced, and their details added to the ConfTool, simply run

+    RunMe.py

+Whereas after the announcements, if you want to quickly update the room plans the following are equivalent:

+    RunMe.py --rooms -withMises
+    RunMe.py -r -m
+    RunMe.py -rm